jailop/tzutrader/docs_src/user_guide/07_scanning.md

 This helps identify which strategy approach works better for your symbol universe.

 ## Using the CLI for Scanning

+**Note**: This section is outdated.
+Check the command line tool help.

 The CLI tool provides scanning without writing code: